MicrosoftDocs/entra-docs/docs/id-governance/custom-entitlement-report-with-adx-and-entra-id.md

 ### Example 3: Get added users to an app between two data snapshot dates

-This report provides a view of which users were given an app role assignment to the target application between two dates.
+These reports provides a view of which users were given an app role assignment to the target application between two dates.
 This reports can be used to track changes in app access over time.

 This query targets a specific application within Microsoft Entra ID and changes to the role assignments between a start and end date.